 Situational awareness: why integrated health systems won’t work without it

-Professor Terry Young, Emeritus Professor from Brunel University and Director of Datchet Consulting, writes for Hospital Times.
-In this article, Professor Young writes how in the quest for joined up care services, providers from across the NHS will need to recognise the unique challenges they face in developing fully integrated health and care systems.
+Professor Terry Young, Emeritus Professor from Brunel University and Professor Stephen K Smith, write for Hospital Times.
+In the quest for joined up care services, providers from across the NHS will need to recognise the unique challenges they face in developing fully integrated health and care systems.

 Healthcare has borrowed ideas for decades.
 Once there was Lean and then innovation – especially technological – was going to save money and boost outcomes.
 Now we are focusing on integration.
 The idea is simple.
 With coordination, healthcare services respond faster and eliminate wasted activity.
 However, good coordination requires a capability that comes from the military, namely, ‘situational awareness’.

 Most failures result from a lack of situational awareness: the driver went to the wrong store; the autopilot thought the plane was stalling; A&E could not discover what drugs the patient was discharged with yesterday.
 To improve responsiveness, healthcare systems must improve their situational awareness.